claygate/hyperspeed/DIRECTORY_CONTEXT.md

 ### File: `README.md`

 ```
-# mac_dev_setup
+# Hyperspeed

-A complete, opinionated development environment for macOS with a focus on keyboard-driven workflows, modern CLI tools, and the beautiful Catppuccin Mocha theme.
+A constantly developed opinionated development environment for macOS with focus on keyboard-driven workflows, modern CLI tools, and the Catppuccin Mocha theme.

+**By [Claygate](https://github.com/claygate)** 🍎 - MacOS native AI enhanced development and research tools

 ## Philosophy